Christy Ling Hom

 National Academy of Neuropsychology

-American Board of Pediatric Neuropsychology
+American Academy of Pediatric Neuropsychology

 American Psychological Association